 I am not so much the budget traveler type and if I can spend a bit more and sleep in a comfortable bed with hot water and even AC, I prefer to do so.

 So I stayed at the Damal Hotel in Hargeisa and the Damal Hotel in Berbera where I spent a night.
-They are both new hotels owned by the main bank in Somaliland and they are more expensive than the Oriental but in exchange you get a new place and rooms with the only AC in the country.
+They are both new hotels owned by the main bank in Somaliland and they are more expensive than the Oriental but in exchange, you get a new place and rooms with the only AC in the country.
 In the summer months, especially in Berbera, you will be grateful for that feature.

 The Damal Hotels also have free (and relatively fast) WiFi across the hotel including the rooms.
 The rooms and common areas are clean and the staff friendly.
 When I got really sick with food poisoning and spent the night in the bathroom in Berbera the staff was quite nice.

-Back in Hargeisa, the lady at reception organized drinks for me and called the hospital to get me checked out.
+Back in Hargeisa, the lady at the reception organized drinks for me and called the hospital to get me checked out.
 The food is also quite decent and with more variety than the usual for Somaliland standards.

 For example, you can get steak, fish and even chicken.
-Breakfast has pancakes, laxoox and eggs to order.
+Breakfast has pancakes, laxoox, and eggs to order.
 Even the coffee is better than at most places.
 However, I am pretty sure I caught food poisoning from the salad at the Damal Berbera.
-My fault really, as you shouldn’t have salad or other uncooked vegetables anywhere in the country.
+My fault really, as you shouldn’t have a salad or other uncooked vegetables anywhere in the country.